-Exceeds Meets Approaches Needs Additonal Support 4 3 2 1 Research: "Birds and Other Dinosaurs" Article Accurately presents information relevant to all parts of the prompt with effective paraphrased details from "Birds and Other Dinosaurs" Presents information from the "Birds and Other Dinosaurs" relevant to the prompt with sufficient detail and accuracy Presents information from the "Birds and Other Dinosaurs" mostly relevant to the purpose of the prompt with some lapses in accuracy or completeness Attempts to present information in response to the prompt, but lacks connections to the "Birds and Other Dinosaurs" or relevance to the purpose of the prompt Research: Dinosaurs Among Us Museum Exhibition Accurately presents information relevant to all parts of the prompt with effective paraphrased details from Dinosaurs Among Us Presents information from Dinosaurs Among Us relevant to the prompt with sufficient detail and accuracy Presents information from Dinosaurs Among Us mostly relevant to the purpose of the prompt with some lapses in accuracy or completeness Attempts to present information in response to the prompt, but lacks connections to Dinosaurs Among Us content or relevance to the purpose of the prompt Science Integrates relevant and accurate science content with thorough explanations that demonstrate in-depth understanding of dinosaurs and their body parts Presents science content relevant to the prompt with sufficient accuracy and explanations that demonstrate understanding of dinosaurs and their body parts Presents science content mostly relevant to the prompt; shows basic or uneven understanding of dinosaurs and their body parts; some errors in explanation Attempts to include dinosaurs and their body parts in explanations, but understanding of the topic is weak; content is irrelevant, inappropriate, or inaccurate Explanations Uses detailed labeled illustrations to effectively communicate relevant information about dinosaur body parts.
+Exceeds Meets Approaches Needs Additonal Support 4 3 2 1 Research: "Birds and Other Dinosaurs" Article Accurately presents information relevant to all parts of the prompt with effective paraphrased details from "Birds and Other Dinosaurs" Presents information from the "Birds and Other Dinosaurs" relevant to the prompt with sufficient detail and accuracy Presents information from the "Birds and Other Dinosaurs" mostly relevant to the purpose of the prompt with some lapses in accuracy or completeness Attempts to present information in response to the prompt, but lacks connections to the "Birds and Other Dinosaurs" or relevance to the purpose of the prompt.
+Research: Dinosaurs Among Us Museum Exhibition Accurately presents information relevant to all parts of the prompt with effective paraphrased details from Dinosaurs Among Us Presents information from Dinosaurs Among Us relevant to the prompt with sufficient detail and accuracy Presents information from Dinosaurs Among Usmostly relevant to the purpose of the prompt with some lapses in accuracy or completeness Attempts to present information in response to the prompt, but lacks connections to Dinosaurs Among Us content or relevance to the purpose of the prompt.
+Integrates relevant and accurate science content with thorough explanations that demonstrate in-depth understanding of dinosaurs and their body parts Presents science content relevant to the prompt with sufficient accuracy and explanations that demonstrate understanding of dinosaurs and their body parts Presents science content mostly relevant to the prompt; shows basic or uneven understanding of dinosaurs and their body parts; some errors in explanation Attempts to include the similarities between birds and non-bird dinosaurs in explanations, but understanding of the topic is weak; content is irrelevant, inappropriate, or inaccurate Science Explanations Integrates relevant and accurate science content with thorough explanations that demonstrate in-depth understanding of the similarities between birds and non-bird dinosaurs Presents science content relevant to the prompt with sufficient accuracy and explanations that demonstrate understanding of the similarities between birds and non-bird dinosaurs Presents science content mostly relevant to the prompt; shows basic or un- even understanding of the similarities between birds and non-bird dinosaurs; some errors in explanation Attempts to include dinosaurs and their body parts in explanations, but understanding of the topic is weak; content is irrelevant, inappropriate, or inaccurate Uses detailed labeled illustrations to effectively communicate relevant information about dinosaur body parts.
 Each illustration has one or more labeled body parts Includes two labeled illustrations to communicate relevant information about dinosaur body parts.
-Each illustration has one labeled body part Inlcudes two illustrations without labels or only one properly labeled illustration No illustrations Maintains a strongly developed focus on the writing prompt for the entire essay Maintains focus on the writing prompt for the majority of the essay Addresses the prompt but is off-task some of the time Does not address the prompt for most or all of the essay Development The description of each dinosaur includes its name and at least one body parts along with accurate and detailed information about the function of that body part The description of each dinosaur includes its name and one body part along with sufficiently accurate information about the function of that body part Does not include dinosaur names or does not include a description of body parts for both of the selected dinosaurs.
-Does not name any dinosaurs or body parts Provides a relevant concluding statement/section Provides a sense of closure × Provides no sense of closure
+Each illustration has one labeled body part Inlcudes two illustrations without labels or only one properly labeled illustration No illustrations Maintains a strongly developed focus on the writing prompt for the entire essay Maintains focus on the writing prompt for the majority of the essay Addresses the prompt but is off-task some of the time Does not address the prompt for most or all of the essay Includes a relevant introduction Includes an introduction х Does not include an introduction Development The description of each dinosaur includes its name and more than one body part along with accurate and detailed information about the function of that body part The description of each dinosaur includes its name and one body part includes sufficiently accurate information about the function of that body part Does not include dinosaur names or does not include a description of body parts for both of the selected dinosaurs Does not name any dinosaurs or body parts Provides a relevant conclud- ing statement/section Provides a concluding statement/section Provides a sense of closure Provides no sense of closure